Sign inStart your trial

 When an agent actually makes sense

-Agents earn their complexity when the task is genuinely open-ended, when you can't predict the required steps in advance and the cost of being wrong is low enough to tolerate.
+Agents earn their complexity when the task is genuinely open-ended, when you can’t predict the required steps in advance and the cost of being wrong is low enough to tolerate.
+They also have to earn their token bill: an agent loops through reasoning, tool calls, and retries where a workflow makes one defined call, and the free AI agent token cost estimator shows what that difference costs at your volume.

 Research tasks are a good fit.
 “Summarize the last 10 customer calls and identify recurring objections” doesn’t need a defined execution path.
 If the model takes an unexpected detour, the worst outcome is a suboptimal summary you edit before using it.